Department: EM Admissions

 • This position requires an extensive amount of travel, often including locations that are not serviced by public transportation.

-• This position must be able to work occasional nights and/or weekends to fulfill special projects and events.
+• This position must be able to work irregular hours and travel extensively on nights and weekends.

-• This position will require a valid driver’s license and the ability to obtain UO Drivers Certification.
+• This position will require a valid driver’s license and the ability to obtain UO Driver Certification.

-• Manage a complicated daily, weekly and monthly schedule with recurring important professional commitments on and off campus
+• Ability to manage a complicated daily, weekly and monthly schedule with recurring important professional commitments on and off campus.

-• This position requires the capacity to communicate effectively with individuals from diverse backgrounds and cultures
+• Ability to work and communicate effectively with individuals from diverse backgrounds and cultures.

 FLSA Exempt: Yes

 All offers of employment are contingent upon successful completion of a background inquiry.